-As part of the monthly Downtown Art Walk event, an opening reception will be held on Thursday, October 11th from 6-8 pm in the gallery of the Fine Arts Building at 811 W. 7th Street in Downtown Los Angeles.
+As part of the monthly Downtown Art Walk event, a re-opening reception will be held on Thursday, January 10th from 6-8 pm in the gallery of the Fine Arts Building at 811 W. 7th Street in Downtown Los Angeles.
 Join us for Live Jazz by Granville "Danny" Young, and tasty flavors from a local Brazilian favorite, Wood Spoon.
-Fine Art Photographer Mark Peacock will be in attendance, and his work will be available for purchase.
+Photographer, writer Mark A. Vieira will be in attendance.

 The self-guided public art phenomenon known as the Downtown Art Walk brings thousands of art lovers and community members to an ever-evolving Downtown Los Angeles.
 With exciting and unique offerings around every corner, Downtown celebrates the arts on the 2nd Thursday of each month in the galleries, artist studios, and cultural institutions of the Historic Core, including the Fine Arts Building.
 More info at www.DowntownArtWalk.org

-Opening Reception: Thursday, October 11th, 6-8pm (Downtown Art Walk)
+Artist Reception: Thursday, January 10th 6-8pm (Downtown Art Walk)

 Gallery Hours: 8am-8pm daily